Loading...

 The c in the Pythagoras' theorem formula always represents a hypotenuse, regardless of what is labelled on any triangle.

-No matter whether there is a length labelled c on the triangle or not, the priority is to always substitute the length of the hypotenuse into the location of c in the conventional representation of the Pythagoras' theorem formula.
+No matter whether there is a length labelled c on the triangle or not, the priority is to always substitute the length of the hypotenuse into the location of c in the conventional representation of Pythagoras' theorem formula.

-It is messy and easy to make a mistake when there is both a c in a triangle and using the c in the a squared plus b squared equals c squared representation of Pythagoras' theorem.
+Andeep is correct; it is messy and easy to make a mistake when there is both a c in a triangle and using the c in the a squared plus b squared equals c squared representation of Pythagoras' theorem.

-And so, whilst it's not as neat and tidy as the a squared plus b squared equals c squared representation, this way of representing the formula is correct.
+And so whilst it's not as neat and tidy as the a squared plus b squared equals c squared representation, this way of representing the formula is correct.

 Shorter side squared plus the other shorter side squared equals the hypotenuse squared.

-This is an alternative, but equally correct way of representing Pythagoras' theorem that does not lead to any misconceptions or mistakes when a triangle is labelled in a way that could trick you.
+This is an alternative but equally correct way of representing Pythagoras' theorem that does not lead to any misconceptions or mistakes when a triangle is labelled in a way that could trick you.

-14 is the other shorter side and 16 has been correctly identified as the hypotenuse.
+14 is the other shorter side, and 16 has been correctly identified as the hypotenuse.

 We can use a calculator to find the length of a shorter side in a more efficient way, rather than using a calculator to do each individual calculation one by one.